Exim Bank extends USD 100 mn loan to Mauritius on behalf of India

 Also, with this loan pact, Exim Bank has now in place 269 LOCs, covering 62 countries in Africa, Asia, Latin America and the Commonwealth of Independent States (CIS), with credit commitments of around USD 26.64 billion, available for financing exports from India.

 Besides promoting India’s exports, Exim Bank’s LOCs enable demonstration of Indian expertise and project execution capabilities in emerging markets, said the lender.
-(AGENCIES)
+(PTI)

 Exim Bank extends USD 100 mn loan to Mauritius on behalf of India

-New Delhi : Exim Bank on Wednesday said it has extended USD 100 million loan to Mauritius on behalf of India for defense-related procurements.
+New Delhi, Feb 24: Exim Bank on Wednesday said it has extended USD 100 million loan to Mauritius on behalf of India for defense-related procurements.